-What Will Happen if I Use Copyrighted Work in My Video?
+What Will Happen if I Use Copyrighted Work?

 Well, if you very, very lucky, at best, nothing will happen.
 But you had better hope you aren’t making money from that piece of work.
 One major determining factor is whether or not money is being made from the use of the copyrighted work.
 Make enough money and you are bound to catch the attention of somebody who wants a slice of your earnings.
 Some other things that could occur:

 - On YouTube, your Account may receive a strike (3 and you’re OUT!)

 - Ads may be placed on your videos, the benefits going to the original artist/publisher